Internationalist Communist Party (Italy)

 The Internationalist Communist Party (Partito Comunista Internazionalista, PCInt) is a left communist party in Italy and an affiliate of the Internationalist Communist Tendency, formerly the International Bureau for the Revolutionary Party.

-Overview
+History

-The origins of the party can be traced back to the Left Fraction which, between 1921-6, held a majority within the Communist Party of Italy.
+The origins of the party can be traced back to the Left Fraction which, between 1921–26, held a majority within the Communist Party of Italy.

 The Internationalist Communist Party itself was founded in 1943 by Onorato Damen and the group of revolutionaries around the journal Prometeo.
 It denounced the Second World War as imperialist and took an active part in the strike wave that shook northern Italy at the end of 1943.
+Also in 1943 Italian exiles played a significant role in founding the Fraction Française de la Gauche Communiste Internationale in France, which maintained close links with the PCInt.

 In 1952 Amadeo Bordiga split the party to form his own International Communist Party.

 The basic positions of Battaglia Comunista were as follows: